damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 ## Meetups

-* We should have a meetup-in-a-box package where we arrange for:
+* We have a meetup-in-a-box package where we arrange for:

 1. The venue (we find and book it)
 1. Food (not only pizza, something healthy too)